jaeeee/rshell/README.md

 > Spring 2019 - Daniel Kwong (862032167) and Jason Chang (862046747)

 ## Introduction
 Our program will be a basic command shell that will be created using C++.
 The shell will be able to take in and execute standard commands.
 It will also have 3 connectors: "||", "&&", and ";".
 They will allow the user to run multiple commands at once.
 The composite pattern will be used to handle all commands and operators.
-We will have a base class that connects characters and images.
+We will have a base class that connects all of the classes together as an interface.
+The subclasses will include regular input classes that will take in and and operators that come in as inputs.

 ## Diagram